apache/pekko/docs/src/main/paradox/stream/stream-rate.md

 While this internal protocol is mostly invisible to the user (apart from its throughput increasing effects) there are situations when these details get exposed.
 In all of our previous examples we always assumed that the rate of the processing chain is strictly coordinated through the backpressure signal causing all operators to process no faster than the throughput of the connected chain.
-There are tools in Akka Streams however that enable the rates of different segments of a processing chain to be "detached" or to define the maximum throughput of the stream through external timing sources.
+There are tools in Pekko Streams however that enable the rates of different segments of a processing chain to be "detached" or to define the maximum throughput of the stream through external timing sources.
 These situations are exactly those where the internal batching buffering strategy suddenly becomes non-transparent.

 ### Internal buffers and their effect

-As we have explained, for performance reasons Akka Streams introduces a buffer for every asynchronous operator.
+As we have explained, for performance reasons Pekko Streams introduces a buffer for every asynchronous operator.
 The purpose of these buffers is solely optimization, in fact the size of 1 would be the most natural choice if there would be no need for throughput improvements.
 Therefore it is recommended to keep these buffer sizes small, and increase them only to a level suitable for the throughput requirements of the application.
 Default buffer sizes